vega/altair/README.md

 This API contains no actual visualization rendering code, but instead emits JSON data structures following the [Vega-Lite](https://github.com/vega/vega-lite) specification.
 For convenience, Altair can optionally use [ipyvega](https://github.com/vega/ipyvega) to seamlessly display client-side renderings in the Jupyter notebook.

-## Whence Altair?

-Altair is the [brightest star](https://en.wikipedia.org/wiki/Altair) in the constellation Aquila, and along with Deneb and Vega forms the northern-hemisphere asterism known as the [Summer Triangle](https://en.wikipedia.org/wiki/Summer_Triangle).

 ## Examples

-Here is an example of how Altair can be used to quickly visualize a dataset:
+Here is an example of how Altair can be used to quickly visualize a dataset.
+The figure is displayed using the native Vega-Lite renderer:

 ```python
 from altair import Layer, load_dataset